What is liberal Judaism in Germany?

 When we talk about liberal Judaism in Germany, we mean a form of Judaism that stresses gender equality and a connection between traditional Judaism and the modern world we live in.
 This should not be confused with liberal Judaism in the United Kingdom.
 Liberal Judaism (also known as progressive Judaism) in Germany is a mixture of the conservative, reform, reconstructionist and liberal movements.

-Women and men pray together, women pray exactly the same as men, a female Rabbi regularly leads our services: in the liberal Jewish community, Gescher LaMassoret, in Cologne, we put great emphasis on equality in our services – the same as all the other liberal Jewish communities in Germany.
+Women and men pray together, women pray exactly the same as men: in the liberal Jewish community, Gescher LaMassoret, in Cologne, we put great emphasis on equality in our services – the same as all the other liberal Jewish communities in Germany.
 We want a contemporary and modern Judaism.
 This also means for us: a positive relationship to the LGBTQI community.
 We also believe it is important to have dialogues with other religions in particular with Christians and Muslims.

 Gescher LaMassoret means: A bridge to tradition.
 Even though we live a modern Jewish life, the traditional literature is very important, e.g. the Torah, the other books of the Jewish Bible and the Talmud.
 Jewish tradition and the modern world: they fit beautifully together for us.
 Judaism has always put great emphasis on education and learning.
 The word Talmud comes from the Hebrew word for learning.
 Continuing to learn is the best way to be contemporary.